75% of Australians of pension age receive the age pension – be it a partial or full pension.

 Australia has a social security agreement with over 30 countries.
 If you reside and/or work in one of these countries, you might still count as an Australian resident for social security purposes thanks to the special rules in these agreements.

 The thresholds vary depending on your family status, living arrangement, disability and other factors.
-So there are different thresholds for example for an individual versus a couple.

 If you own financial assets (such as shares, term deposits or since 2015 super), then the income test doesn’t actually use the actual income earned from these assets.
 Instead the test uses deemed income.